barnesyard/codePractice/README.md

 Adding a change to this file to practice submitting changes.

 This is a change made via the GitHub web site

+I made this change outside of visual studio using Notepad++